0

 Visit to Globe Theatre: Students will explore Shakespeare's Globe Theatre in London, learn about the history and culture of Elizabethan theatre, see Shakespeare's plays, and analyze his influence on English literature.

-Disney Performing Arts Seminar: Led by professional Disney Teaching Artists, students will use scenes from West End plays to explore characterization and acting techniques, develop communication and team-building skills, and enhance their understanding of the performing arts.
-After the seminar, students will head to the stage to enjoy the classic play of The Lion King.
+Disney Performing Arts Seminar: Led by Disney Teaching Artists, students will explore characterization and acting, enhance communication skills, and enjoy a performance of The Lion King.

 Business Management